Itzleoprince/Drosera-Network-Hoodi/README.md

-# Drosera-Network-Hoodi
+# Earn Cadet and Corporal role (Drosera-Network-Hoodi)
-This guide outlines the steps to participate in the Drosera Hoodi testnet, using your PHONE or VPS.
+This guide outlines the steps to participate in the Drosera Hoodi testnet and earn Cadet and Corporal role, using your PHONE or VPS.

 # System Setup Recommendations
 * At least 4 GB of RAM